ThomasDeutsch/flowcards/README.md

 You can compare flowcards to [XState](https://github.com/davidkpiano/xstate).<br/>
 They both enable ways to describe & model reactive systems<br/>
-and can serve as a layer above your UI-component structure.<br/>
 Use them for well defined state-transitions, and free yourself from switch-case reducers.<br/>

 ## Comparison